Generally Local Mostly Independent (GLMI)

 We are interested in screening high quality films in genres including experimental shorts, documentaries, narratives, animation, music videos, and video art.
-Only submissions from Georgia filmmakers are considered.
-Entries are accepted in digital format and should be 20 minutes or fewer.
-We are particularly interested in screening work by Georgia filmmakers who are seriously engaged with their medium and are working to advance their career.
+Entries are accepted in digital format only and should be 20 minutes or less.
+We are especially interested in screening work by filmmakers who are seriously engaged with their medium and are working to advance their career.

 During the submission process, please make sure your film is not available to the general public for online viewing.